IAmAnubhavSaini/jspaint/README.md

-#Don't you want to paint without delay, online, from any device, at any time?#
+#Paint without delay, online, from any device, at any time.#

 #Say Hello to jspaint!#